DJI Inspire 2 remote control wont charge: Fixed!

 I measured again and could see it was actually able to charge.
 I put back the battery in the DJI Inspire 2 remote control and got the same wont charge stressful situation.

 In case this was not working, you could easy order a similar one by just using the reference number on it: LC 1650120.
-It’s about 15 USD without shipping.
 I actually ordered a new one as backup and so got a brand new one in my DJI Inspire 2 RC for now.

 DJI Inspire 2 remote control wont charge: The Internet.

-With all the basic test done, It was time to look for help.
+With all the basic tests done; it was time to look for extra help.
 Either a firmware issue or a way to reset this charging sequence.

 When I searched online if this issue was common and I was stunned to see so many DJI customers experimenting the same problem.
 All the links I found were with the Phantom or Inspire 1, so I couldn’t verify the accuracy of my issue.
 Also, I could assume that DJI would have fixed this as the Phantom and DJI Inspire 2 remote control are based in a complete different board.
 Wrong!